Suikoden II: Plot

 The game begins with Riou and Jowy as members of the youth brigade of the Highland army.
 The bloodthirsty, maniacal Prince Luca Blight orchestrates the slaughter of the youth brigade under the false flag of the neighboring City-States of Jowston, giving the prince an excuse to justify an invasion.
-After promising to return to that spot if they are separated, Riou and Jowy escape the slaughter by jumping from a cliff into a river.
+Riou and Jowy escape the slaughter by jumping from a cliff into a river, promising to return to that spot if they ever get separated.

 Riou is rescued from the river by a group of mercenaries working for Jowston, led by Viktor and Flik from the first Suikoden game, but is detained as an enemy soldier of Highland.
-Jowy is rescued by keepers of a mysterious shrine in a nearby town and is nursed back to health.
-Learning of Riou's imprisonment, Jowy rescues Riou and they escape back to their hometown in Highland.
-After reuniting with Nanami, the two are captured, accused of espionage, and sentenced to death by the Highland army to cover up the truth of the youth brigade massacre.
-They are saved by Viktor and Flik, and the three return to Jowston to fight against the invading Highland army.
-No match for Blight and the Highland army, they are forced to flee, and the Highland army razes the towns and villages in the region.
-Fleeing from the advancing Highland army, Riou and Jowy return to the now-destroyed town where Jowy was rescued, and are drawn to the mysterious shrine that is the resting place of the Rune of the Beginning.
-Entering the shrine, they each receive half of the Rune—the Bright Shield Rune and the Black Sword Rune—and continue to flee to the capital city of Jowston, Muse.
+Jowy is rescued and nursed back to health by the keepers of a mysterious shrine in a nearby town.
+Learning of Riou's imprisonment, Jowy rescues Riou, and the two escape back to their hometown in Highland.
+After reuniting with Nanami, Riou and Jowy are captured and sentenced to death by the Highland army to cover up the truth of the youth brigade massacre.
+They are saved by Viktor and Flik, but the mercenaries prove no match for Blight and the Highland army and are forced to flee.
+As Luca razes the region, Riou and Jowy return to the now-destroyed town where Jowy was rescued, and discover that the shrine is the resting place of the Rune of the Beginning.
+Inside the shrine, each receives half of the Rune, with Riou gaining the Bright Shield Rune and Jowy gaining the Black Sword Rune.

-After arriving in Muse, Riou and Jowy are asked to participate in a spy mission to the Highland army camp, and while returning Jowy is captured by the enemy.
-Jowy is able to escape back to Muse but begins to act strangely after returning.
-Meanwhile, while trying to rally into battle against Highland, the individual leaders of the City-States collapse into petty bickering and infighting.
-As the Highland army approaches to attack Muse, however, Jowy murders the leader of Muse, Anabelle, and opens the city gates to let the Highland army in.
-Riou and Nanami, distraught over Jowy's betrayal, flee with the surviving members of Viktor's mercenary group south across Lake Dunan to regroup.
+The ragtag group flees onward to Muse, capital of the Jowston Alliance, where Riou and Jowy are asked to participate in a spy mission to the Highland army camp.
+During the mission, Jowy is captured by the enemy.
+He is able to escape back to Muse but begins to act strangely.
+Meanwhile, while trying to rally against Highland, the individual leaders of the City-States collapse into infighting.
+As the Highland army approaches, Jowy assassinates Anabelle, the mayor of Muse, and opens the city gates to let the Highland army in.
+Riou and Nanami, distraught over Jowy's betrayal, flee south across Lake Dunan with the surviving members of Viktor's mercenaries.